 What I was looking for

-I was in the market for a higher-end directional volume-shifted board (wider than a regular width board, the surface area is shifted into the width, and the board can be ridden 3-6 cm shorter) and wanted a board with a surfy feel, quick turn initiation, medium flexing, and ideal for tree/glade riding….my favorite!
+I was in the market for a higher-end directional volume-shifted board (wider than a regular width board, the surface area is shifted into the width, and the board can be ridden 3-6 cm shorter) and wanted a board with a surfy feel, quick turn initiation, medium flexing, maximum power transfer and ideal for tree/glade riding….my favorite!
 I also wanted something with a setback stance, but not too stiff and playful enough to compliment my love for freestyle, without jeopardizing freeride performance.

 I wanted this board to be versatile enough to be a daily driver.
 I tend to favor twin-shaped boards as my daily driver, but love a directional board for pow of course.
-I wanted a board that could hit untracked morning pow conditions and have fun all over the resort once everything is tracked out, finding side hits and buttering around.
+I wanted a board that could hit untracked morning pow conditions and has fun all over the resort once everything is tracked out, finding side hits and buttering around.

 Many directional volume shifted freeride boards are pretty stiff and not playful enough for my liking.
 I also love Never Summer’s Fusion Rocker Camber profile and anything in the Shaper Series, so I had my eye on the Harpoon as it was getting released.